htech10/himanshu-qloyalcodetest-pom/README.md

 3. Import this project using eclipse

-3.1 From Eclipse goto File > Import and choose existing Maven Project under Maven 3.2 Browse through the folder you just downloaded from github and make it root in the window 3.3 It will automatically reflect pom.xml if you have chosen it correctly.
+3.1 From Eclipse goto File > Import and choose existing Maven Project under Maven

+3.2 Browse through the folder you just downloaded from github and make it root in the window

+3.3 It will automatically reflect pom.xml if you have chosen it correctly.

-3.4 On the same window click on 'Add project(s) to working set' 3.5 click finish, now on the left panel you should see the folder 3.6 Right click on the root folder > go to Maven > Update Project
+3.4 On the same window click on 'Add project(s) to working set'

+3.5 click finish, now on the left panel you should see the folder

+3.6 Right click on the root folder > go to Maven > Update Project

 4. Goto 'src/test/java' > 'tests' and right click on TourBookingTest.java and run as TestNG test/java

    Important: If you do not get option to run as TestNG test, check if TestNG plugin is added to the Eclipse Go to Help > Eclipse MarketPlace > Search for TestNG and Install it

-## Note: This is not a framework, it just showcases a general way of code organisation using page object model.
-Code will have to be refactored many times to make DRY styled code and logging reporting and BDD integration, tagging is still to be done.
+### Note: This is not a framework, it just showcases a general way of code organisation using page object model.Code will have to be refactored many times to make DRY styled code and logging reporting and BDD integration, tagging is still to be done.

 # To run the cross browser testing using docker Grid, setup the grid as follows :
 (Note: Following Instructions are only verified on docker toolbox for Windows but apart of installation, commands to setup grid would be same)